about this website

 Please invest in Oikocredit:

 If you have the luxury of enjoying art, maybe you have some money left to invest in people who are struggling to make a decent living.
-Oikocredit is a worldwide organization who invests in microfinance, faire trade organizations and (agricultural) cooperatives.
+Oikocredit is a worldwide organisation that invests in microfinance, faire-trade organisations and (agricultural) cooperatives.
 You can invest your money in a relatively safe way, with a small financial profit and a large social impact.
-I’ve done so for years and it gives me great joy.
+Me and my wife have done so for many years and it gives us great joy.
+Note: investments give some financial risks, please inform yourself well.
 See more.

 Jubilee in the art-market:

 In the art-market there are thousands and even millions paid for just one art-work.
-Works that mostly end up with one person / family and those works are out of sight for all other people who would like to enjoy those art-works or want to study it.
+Works that mostly end up with one person / family.
+Works that will be out of sight for all other people who would like to enjoy these art-works and want to study it.
 I think these thousands and millions are better spend to support the millions in this world that hardly can make a living.
-Maybe the idea of the Jubilee (see in the Bible Leviticus 25) can free the art-market.
-Would not the art-market be more in proportion if the art-work, 50 years after it is made, must be freely returned to a museum that is chosen by the artist.
-The museum than has to display it in real and on the internet to be seen and enjoyed by everybody.
+Maybe the idea of the Jubilee can free the art-market (see in the Bible-book Leviticus chapter 25).
+Would not the art-market be more in proportion if the art-work, 50 years after it is made, must be returned for free to a museum that is chosen by the artist.
+The museum than is obliged to display it in real and on the internet to be seen and enjoyed by everybody.